chappers/chappers.github.io/_posts/2016-03-07-implementing-simple-melt-function-for-pyspark.md

 ---
 layout: post
-category : web micro log
+category: web micro log
-tags :
+tags:
 ---

 With the introduction of the `pivot` function within Spark 1.6.0, I thought I'll give implementing a simple version of `melt` a go.
 Currently it isn't as flexible as the `reshape2` library within R but it already does a pretty good job following the same approach to which the reshape library does it in.

 The essential idea behind the code is using `flatMap` functionality on DataFrame objects to emit multiple rows (observations) per each row in the data frame and remapping the resulting values.

 As a simple example, consider the following: